-- 3. In the Domain Name field, type the name users will type in their browsers to access your site, then click the Create button to create the new domain. - 4.
+- 3. In the Domain Name field, type the name users will type in their browsers to access your site, then click the Create button to create the new domain - 4.
 Because GCS responds to different hostnames than your Fastly service, create a second domain by following the domain creation steps immediately above. - 5.
-In the Domain Name field of the second domain you create, type the same value as the default host you created earlier (e.g., <your bucket name>.storage.googleapis.com). - Shielding POPs need this additional domain so they can route requests correctly.
+In the Domain Name field of the second domain you create, type the same value as the default host you created earlier (e.g., | cyour bucket name>.storage.googleapis.com). - Shielding POPs need this additional domain so they can route requests correctly.
 (See Caveats of Shielding (/guides/performance-tuning/shielding#caveats-of-shielding) for more information.) - 6.
 Deploy the new origins by activating (/guides/basic-setup/working-with-services#deactivating-and-reactivating-services) the new version of your service.

-Once you have deployed, you can use [http://<domain>.global.prod.fastly.net/<filename>] to access the files you uploaded.
+Once you have deployed, you can use .global.prod.fastly.net/cfilename">http://cdomain>.global.prod.fastly.net/cfilename to access the files you uploaded.